Nash — AI Seller Agent for Modern Storefronts

 I just want to see it work

-Visit negotiate.pier39.ai/store → click any product → click "Chat with Chonkers" → negotiate as a human.
+Visit negotiate.pier39.ai/store → click any product → click "Chat with Chonkers" → converse as a human.

-I want to build a custom shopper or merchant in another language
+I want to build a custom shopper or seller in another language

 - Read PROTOCOL.md